DEFRA/ffc-ce-web/README.md

 ## How to run tests

 A convenience script is provided to run automated tests in a containerised environment.
-The test script will cleanup and build the project prior to running the tests.
+The test script will cleanup and build the project prior to running the tests (use the `--build` or `-b` flag to force a rebuild).

 ```
+# Run tests
 ./scripts/test

+# Force rebuild and run tests
+./scripts/test -b
 ```

 It should be straight forward for the end user to inspect the test scripts so they can call commands individually to avoid a build or cleanup.

 A "test watch" compose file is also available, that will rerun the tests in the container when files are edited locally.
 This may be run via
 ```
 docker-compose -f docker-compose.yaml -f docker-compose.test.watch.yaml up --force-recreate ffc-ce-web
 ```